 Origins of the Sitemaps

-Google introduced the sitemaps in 2005 for webmasters and web developers so that they can contain all the necessary and important URLs in one location for the Search Engine.
+Google introduced sitemaps in 2005 for webmasters and web developers so that they can contain all the necessary and important URLs in one location for the Search Engine.
 The first valid Sitemap Version for Google was 0.84.
 In November 2006, Yahoo, Microsoft, and Google has established the Common Mechanism for Website Submission.
 In April 2007, IBM and also Ask.com joined the Common Mechanism for Website Submission.
-Google and Yahoo have started to the auto-discovery process for the sitemap files via robots.txt files.
+Google and Yahoo have started the auto-discovery process for the sitemap files via robots.txt files.
 You may see Google’s first announcement related to the Sitemaps below:

-Also, you may see the Declaration of the Common Mechanism of Website Submission by Google, Yahoo, Microsoft below:
+Also, you may see the Declaration of the Common Mechanism of Website Submission by Google, Yahoo, and Microsoft below: